unikubehq/cli/docs/getting_started.rst

     unikube login

 It will redirect you to the login web page.
+See :ref:`the login reference<reference/auth:login>` for more information.

 To log out from your account, run: